Clarkson-Applied-Data-Science/Big-Data-Final-Project/README.md

 74499404741 | SCHENECTADY, NY US
 ------------

-#### Checked weather location of each station is same or not
+### Checked the mobility of the stations
-##### This code returns a dictionary LatLong which contains Id's of stations whose location is changed.
+#### This code returns a dictionary LatLong which contains Id's of stations whose location is changed.
 After execution this code returns an empty dictionary which states that no station changed its location in 2022.
 #### This gives us an insight about the mobility of each station.

 ```